By Bill Sweet

 Scientists often object to mixing anything religious with anything quantifiable.
 Bruce and John felt they found exceptions where a religious point-of-view should add to the quantifiable point-of-view.

 About this distinction between the animal identity of man and the reflected identity of man, Mrs. Eddy writes "Few persons comprehend what Christian Science means by the word reflection."
 (Science and Health, page 301.)
 Jesus is described as "the radiance of His glory, the very image of His substance."
 (Hebrews 1:3.)
 Does that description sound like Christ Jesus was evolved from apes?
-No. A reflected image as man, as the deeper definition of the identity of man, is not affected by his material and animal circumstances.
+No. Speaking to men and women in a crowd, Jesus said, "You are the light of the world."
+(Matthew 5:14.)
+A reflected image as man, as the deeper definition of man, is not affected by his material definition and animal circumstances.

 Does the reflected image of a woman or a man in the mirror exist?
 The image exists as a reflection of the solid body it reflects.
 Take away the solid body and the image in the mirror doesn't exist.
 The substance and form of the image is resident in the solid body, not the mirror.
 God reflects man.
 God is the substance that is reflected as the image of man and woman.
 Man is God's image.